curlyjen28/Elk-Stack-Project/README.md

   access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.
-- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat monitors the log files or locations that you specify, including which files have changed and when.
+It forwards these logs to Elasticsearch or Logstash for
+  indexing.
-- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- Metricbeat is a lightweight shipped that can be installed on servers to periodically collect metrics from the operating system and from services running on the server.
+It then takes the collected metrics and statistics and ships them to the either Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.